MicrosoftDocs/well-architected/well-architected/service-guides/azure-disk-storage.md

 > [!div class="checklist"]
 >
-> - **Choose the optimal disk types**: Identify the [disk types](/azure/virtual-machines/disks-types) that you need before you deploy your resources.
+> - **Choose optimal disk types.** Identify the [disk types](/azure/virtual-machines/disks-types) that you need before you deploy your resources.
 This approach helps you maximize performance and cost efficiency.
 The five disk types include [Ultra Disk Storage](/azure/virtual-machines/disks-types#ultra-disks), [Premium SSD v2](/azure/virtual-machines/disks-types#premium-ssd-v2), [Premium SSD](/azure/virtual-machines/disks-types#premium-ssds), [Azure Standard SSD](/azure/virtual-machines/disks-types#standard-ssds), and [Azure Standard HDD](/azure/virtual-machines/disks-types#standard-hdds).
 For the highest performance, use Premium SSD for your VM's OS disk, and use Ultra Disk Storage or Premium SSD v2 for your data disks.
 >
-> - **Reduce the travel distance between the client and server**: Place data in regions that are closest to connecting clients, ideally in the same region.
+> - **Reduce the travel distance between the client and server.** Place data in regions that are closest to connecting clients, ideally in the same region.
 Default network configurations provide the best performance.
 Modify network settings only to improve security.
 In general, network settings don't decrease travel distance and don't improve performance.
 >
-> - **Collect performance data**: Monitor your disks and VMs to identify performance bottlenecks that occur from throttling.
+> - **Collect performance data.** Monitor your disks and VMs to identify performance bottlenecks that occur from throttling.
 For more information, see [Storage IO metrics](/azure/virtual-machines/disks-metrics).
 >
-> - **Benchmark your disks**: Create a test environment and determine whether it meets your needs and expectations.
+> - **Benchmark your disks.** Create a test environment and determine whether it meets your needs and expectations.
 For more information, see [Benchmark a disk](/azure/virtual-machines/disks-benchmarks).

 ### Recommendations